gsirhc/AdvancedTail/README.md

    * Work around is to stop the tail then search.

 Please enter any issues not listed above into the projects [GitHub issues section](https://github.com/gsirhc/AdvancedTail/issues).

+### License
+The AdvancedTail source code and binaries are free and unencumbered public domain software.
+For more information, see the [UNLICENSE]http://unlicense.org/ or the UNLICENSE.txt file.